libalpm64/Arin_Proxy/README.md

 Our PoW challenge is only **2 KB**, which is way smaller than most other services.
 We use **JSDelivr** to serve the static challenge assets, so your server doesn’t have to—this helps avoid saturating your port.
 On a **1 Gbps port**, you can handle **~45k RPS** just from the PoW stage.

 The other challenge stages (cookie + JS) are only a few bytes and require almost no effort—they’re completely invisible to the client.
 Users won’t even notice these checks are running.

-## License
-We have an MIT License; we are not liable or provide any warranty for this software.
-Please do your own due diligence if you are going to use this in production.